flacito/war_hotel/README.md

 }
 ```

-So when a machine that has the chef-client installed on it gets the above role assigned to the machine's run list, next time the chef-client runs the machine becomes the WAR Hotel, setting up all the tc Server instances and installing (using Maven) all the indicated WARs automatically.
+So when a machine that has the chef-client installed on it gets the above role assigned to the machine's run list, next time the chef-client runs the machine becomes the WAR Hotel, setting up all the Tomcat instances and installing (using Maven) all the indicated WARs automatically.

 Some conventional behavior worth noting:

 1. Any number of instances can be installed each with any number of WARs.
 It's up to you to optimize how many instances and WARs go on a machine.
-2. The major version of Java can be specified for a particular instance of tc Server.
+2. The major version of Java can be specified for a particular instance of Tomcat.
 When a new instance is created, the latest version of Java specified in the Chef environment will be used; thereafter, updates to Java will be handled automatically.
 The minor versions will be taken care of automatically.
-3. The instance of tc Server is not a choice.
-If a new instance is created, the latest version of tc Server specified in the Chef environment will be used; thereafter, updates to the tc Server version will be handled automatically.
+3. The instance of Tomcat is not a choice.
+If a new instance is created, the latest version of Tomcat specified in the Chef environment will be used; thereafter, updates to the Tomat version will be handled automatically.
 4. Upgrades of WAR versions are handled by this war\_hotel cookbook

 The remainder of this README describes how the major moving parts of the cookbook work, as well as describing the Test Kitchen test suite design in detail.

-## Installing tc Server
+## Installing Tomcat

 ## Installing Java

-## Creating a tc Server Instance
+## Creating a Tomcat Instance

 ## Installing the WARs using Maven